-ServeHAITI has been a 501(c)(3) non-profit corporation since 2001.
-We are a volunteer organization with roots in the social outreach program of Sacred Heart Church in Atlanta, Georgia.
-In the late 1990s, the first delegation traveled to Haiti, and out of the collaborative efforts of a multitude of volunteers throughout the United States and Canada, ServeHAITI was born in 2001.
+ServeHAITI is a volunteer organization with roots in the social outreach program of Sacred Heart Church in Atlanta, Georgia.
+In the late 1990s, the first delegation of volunteers traveled to Haiti.
+Out of the collaborative efforts of a multitude of volunteers throughout the United States and Canada, ServeHAITI was born in 2001.

-From February 2001 until the completion of the health center in May 2006, patients were seen in a makeshift “clinic” in the back of the local church—St. Pierre Parish.
+From February 2001 until the opening of the St. Vincent de Paul Health Center in 2005, patients were seen in a makeshift “clinic” in the back of the local church—St. Pierre Parish.

-As is evidenced by the above photo, that very first medical team in 2001 was met by hundreds of people wishing to see the “American doctors”.
-It was at this time, Dr. Leopold Bourgouin signed on as the Haitian medical director.
+As is evidenced by the above photo, that very first medical team in 2001 was met by hundreds of people wishing to see the “American doctors.”
+It was at this time that Dr. Leopold Bourgouin signed on as the Haitian Medical Director.

-In 2008, a film crew comprising volunteers, David Briggs, Steve Henke and Tim Kane traveled to the region of Grand-Bois in March 2008 – donating their time and talent to developing a documentary film, Defining Dignity: The People of Haiti.
-Produced by Timothy Kane Productions, this 10-minute film documents the lives of the people of Grand-Bois as well as the many volunteers working with the Haitian staff at the health center.
+In 2008, a film crew comprising volunteers, David Briggs, Steve Henke and Tim Kane, traveled to the region of Grand-Bois – donating their time and talent to developing a documentary film, Defining Dignity: The People of Haiti.
+Produced by Timothy Kane Productions, this 10-minute film documents the lives of the people of Grand-Bois as well as the many volunteers working with the Haitian staff at the Health Center.